Community Fit · Smaller · Smarter

 03 · Operations

-Modular units use direct liquid cooling and contained airflow architectures rather than the large external cooling towers conventional data centers depend on.
-The acoustic profile of the site is dramatically lower.
-Neighbors don't hear it.
+Modern modular designs use cooling architectures that don't require the massive external towers conventional data centers depend on.
+The acoustic and visual profile of the site is dramatically lower.
+Communities living near a Fullscale site experience less of it.

 04 · Permitting